KaustubhPawar22/hr-analytics/README.md

 Attrition cannot be reliably predicted using demographic and snapshot HR attributes alone.

+This is a **data limitation, not a modeling limitation.**

-The modeling notebook demonstrates responsible analytics by identifying data limitations rather than forcing weak models into production.
+The modeling notebook demonstrates responsible analytics by identifying missing behavioral drivers rather than forcing weak models into production.

 ---

-## Dashboard
+## 📊 Dashboard

 Interactive Tableau dashboard: